There’s a few sort of picky technical things that your blog needs from you

-I love her post 6 things to do immediately after installing WordPress.
+I love his post on understanding WordPress.
 Go there.
-Read it and follow along with her while she tells you how to configure your general settings, your reading settings, your permalinks, your posts page, and your categories.
+Read it and follow along with him while he tells you how to configure your general settings, your reading settings, your permalinks, your posts page, and your categories.
 These are simple things to do, and you will want them done!

-So, go configure your WordPress settings, ESPECIALLY THAT PERMALINKS THING SHE TALKS ABOUT, and I will be here waiting for you with really really important thing number 2.
+So, go configure your WordPress settings, ESPECIALLY THAT PERMALINKS THING HE TALKS ABOUT, and I will be here waiting for you with really really important thing number 2.

 So what’s the big deal about permalinks?

 Sure, we can talk about that some more.

 Your permalink is that string of words (or words/letters/numbers) at the top of the page in the address bar that is the fixed web address of your post.
 If you don’t set this up now, you will forever have ugly clunky post addresses.
 If you don’t set this up now, you might have bad permalinks for SEO.
 (If you don’t even understand that statement yet, that is FINE.
 We will get there.
 Just trust me.)

 You do not EVER want to have to change your permalinks in the future.
 You want to set ’em and forget ’em.